 It's pretty much the same as QWOP, just with a little extra humor added in.

 - Abnormal Limb Rotation Range: This happens quite a bit when you fall down.

-- The Dog Bites Back: ...played on him by a human who evidently forgot that Clop's body has four built-in blunt instruments.
+- The Dog Bites Back: The human who tricked Clop into climbing the hill for nothing evidently forgot that Clop's body has four built-in blunt instruments.

 - Have a Nice Death: Sherrod makes fun of you every time you fall down.

 - Mechanical Horse: While Clop is a flesh-and-blood unicorn, he moves very mechanically.

 - Nintendo Hard: Just like QWOP, the game is extremely difficult.